 It can be a real challenge to keep it super clean.

-So if you want your RV to look like those on Instagram and Pinterest, you should follow these simple tips.
+So if you want your RV to look like those on Instagram and Pinterest, you should follow these simple cleaning an RV tips.

 To avoid the possibility of a mess, let’s start with having less stuff around the RV.
 The first step to RV living is practicing minimalism.

 From living in a normal house to living in a tiny home, it’s inevitable to let go of a lot of things or go through what we call ‘purging’ during the beginner phase.